KaiWalter/familyboard-aspnetcore/README.md

 - [Python with jyserver - push updates to browser](https://github.com/KaiWalter/family-board-jyserver)
 - [Azure Functions with SignalR - push updates to browser](https://github.com/KaiWalter/family-board-lambda-signalr); hosted in the cloud

-Over time I added another Pi to the network with [**Pi-hole**](https://pi-hole.net/) on it which led me to shift the backend workload from cloud back into my network and thus help keeping things more isolated:
+Over time I added another Pi to the network with [**Pi-hole**](https://pi-hole.net/) on it which led me to shift the backend workload from cloud back end into my network and thus help keeping things more isolated:

 ```text
 +------------------------+     +------------------------+